Responsibilities to employees if you buy or sell a business

 - details of any formal disciplinary action taken in the past two years to which the statutory disciplinary and dismissal procedures apply

-- instances of any legal actions against you in the past two years by the transferring employees and any potential legal actions
+- instances of any legal actions against you in the past two years by the transferring employees and any potential legal actions that may be brought

 If any of this information changes before the transfer is complete, you must provide the changes in writing to the new employer.